kirby-deprecated-plugins/kirby-sync/docs/node.md

 ### plugin.sync.parent.blueprint

-By default a blueprint called `silence` is registered used for the parent `synced-data`.
+By default `silence` is the name for the blueprint that is registered for the parent pages.

 When browsing in the Panel it will just display an empty page.
-With this option you can change this blueprint name if you need to.

 # Site paths